How to Apply

 Through our own Bennett Jones Academy, we offer a series of in-house virtual seminars and programs to supplement the summer and articling program and ongoing professional development.
 This begins with an in-depth orientation and continues with regular programs designed to build your substantive and practice management skills and provide you with introductions to specific practice areas.
 We also encourage our students to attend Bennett Jones Academy sessions designed for associates.

 We recognize that feedback is essential to your development.
 Our students receive regular informal feedback from assigning lawyers, principals and mentors.
-The Manager also organizes two (2) reviews during the summer and four (4) reviews during articling.
+The Director also organizes two (2) reviews during the summer and four (4) reviews during articling.

 Our students are encouraged to take part in social events while at the firm.
 Our events focus on our commitment to the community and building lasting relationships amongst the students and lawyers.
 Past events have included lawyer dinners, summer socials, Blue Jays games, Niagara bicycle tour, and Lawyers Feed the Hungry.